Save on fees.

 Apply for an overdraft

 If you find yourself occasionally going into overdraft by mistake, you could apply for an arranged overdraft.
-Note there is a set-up fee of $25 and a minimum monthly fee of $5.
+Note there is a establishment fee of $50.
 If you don’t have an arranged overdraft and your account goes into minus, you will be charged a fee.
 Note that lending criteria apply.

 Avoid ATM fees

 We've removed the $1 fee to use another major New Zealand bank’s ATM in New Zealand.
-Note that using your credit card at an ATM in New Zealand for a cash advance may cost $2 plus interest.
 Find the location of Westpac New Zealand ATMs.

 Avoid credit card fees